33 Best Restaurants in Hamburg, Schleswig-Holstein and the Baltic Coast

 The Alt Hamburger Aalspeicher specializes in fish, including Hamburg's famous Aalsuppe (a clear broth with a variety of vegetables, seafood, and meat—basically everything that is leftover).
 Over time the Low German word for everything (all) became mistaken for the word for eel (Aal), so some restaurants make eel the focus, while others stick with creating their own versions of the soup.

 All over Germany, no beer brand has become so closely associated with Hamburg (and especially St. Pauli) than Astra.
-In addition to its main industrial brewery, the brand recently opened a new microbrewery and restaurant directly on the Reeperbahn.
+In addition to its main industrial brewery, the brand runs a microbrewery and restaurant directly on the Reeperbahn.
 Here, they offer IPAs and other specialty beers that can only be enjoyed there as it is produced in much smaller batches.
 A full menu featuring everything from finger food to lobster make this a great starting point to a legendary evening on the Kiez.

 A stalwart of Hamburg's gay and lesbian neighborhood, this local favorite is probably best known for its friendly service and outrageously good cakes—spiced apple; rhubarb; and Black Forest gâteau among them—that are baked on-site in the café's own Konditorei.
 Beyond its sweet treats, the café whips up solid German breakfasts of bread rolls with smoked salmon and herring or cold cuts and cheeses and has a dependable if somewhat unexciting lunch and dinner menu.